openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/custom_courses.rst

 coach Dashboard contains four tabs, described in the following sections.

 .. note::
-  CCX coaches don't have the same level of access and control over content that course instructors have, and do not have access to the Instructor Dashboard.
+  CCX coaches do not have the same level of access and control over content that team members with the Admin or Staff roles do, and do not have access to the Instructor Dashboard.

 ============
 Schedule Tab